 Cycling in traffic for the first time can come as a shock because suddenly you’re dealing with other road users, managing the rules of the road and learning bike handling skills.
-Instead of diving straight into traffic, ease into it by first starting out in an area that allows you to build your city cycling skills, like one of these.
+Instead of diving straight into traffic, ease into it by first starting out in an area that allows you to build your urban cycling skills, like one of these.

 Separated bike lanes